trevorwslee/AWeatherClock/README.md

 Notes:
 * How many slides can be stored in the MCU?
 Say,
-  - for `PYCLOCK` which is an ESP32-C3 with 4M of flash memory, I can store 25 to 30 photos to the flash of MCU; note that for `PYCLOCK`, it is configured to use `no_ota.csv` partitions in `platformio` like
+  - for `PYCLOCK` which is an ESP32-C3 with 4M of flash memory, I can store 25 to 30 photos to the flash of the MCU; note that for `PYCLOCK`, it is configured to use `no_ota.csv` partitions in `platformio.ini` like
     ```
     board_build.partitions = no_ota.csv
     ```